patrickthebold/patrickthebold.github.io/content/posts/react-part-iiii.md

 ---
 title: "How to Not Build a React App (Part IIII)"
-subtitle: "(Player) Handlers and Yak Shaving"
+subtitle: "(Player) Handlers"
 date: 2023-06-17T20:15:58-04:00
-draft: true
+draft: false
 ---

 Back to: [Part I]({{< ref "how-to-not-build-a-react-app" >}} "Part I")